-Career: Has rotated in on the offensive line in all seven of his 2019 appearances...Appeared in 15 contests and made 12 consecutive starts to finish his rookie campaign.
+Career: Has made eight appearances and one start in 2019...Made his first start in Week 14 with T Trent Brown out due to injury...Appeared in 15 contests and made 12 consecutive starts to finish his rookie campaign.

 College: Played four seasons at North Carolina A&T, starting all 48 games of his career at left tackle...Never missed a start throughout his career...Was a three-time FCS All-American at left tackle (2015-17)...Named the Mid-Eastern Athletic Conference Offensive Lineman of the Year for three straight years from 2015-17...Did not surrender a sack for his entire collegiate career.